JarkkoPar/Utility_AI/README.md

 As you may have guessed from the name, the purpose of the behaviour nodes is to define what the `AI agent` will do based on different inputs given using the `sensor` nodes.
 To accomplish this each behaviour node must have one or more `consideration` or `consideration group` nodes as its childs, and also one or more `action` or `action group` nodes.

 The behaviour node will use the  `consideration` nodes that are its childs to determine a `score` for itself.
+Basically it just sums up the scores from the considerations.
 When the behaviour is chosen by the `AI agent` as the one to execute, the `action` nodes are stepped through.

-The behaviour has also two properties "cooldown" properties: `cooldown_seconds` and `cooldown_turns`.
+The behaviour has also two "cooldown" properties: `cooldown_seconds` and `cooldown_turns`.
 These can be used to temporarily exclude some behaviours from subsequent `AI agent`'s `evaluate_options` calls once they have been chosen.
 The `cooldown_seconds` is meant to be used with real-time games and the `cooldown_turns` with turn based games but both can be used even at the same time.
 The difference in the cooldown countdown is that the `cooldown_seconds` counts down regardless of how many times the `AI agent`'s `evaluate_options` method is called, and the `cooldown_turns` counts down only when the `evaluate_options` method is called.

 #### Properties